Justintime50/pineapple/docs/README.md

 ### Ajax

 Ajax allows you to replace the contents of a container with the contents of another HTML file without reloading the page.
-This can be accomplished by specifying the toggle selector, the content selector, and the path to the file containing the new content like so:
+This can be accomplished by specifying the toggle selector, the content selector, and the path to the file containing the new content.

 ```html
 <div id="pa-ajax-content">